1. Disable any Enterprise fields on workstations that have these fields mapped (to prevent further occurrences of the issue)

 2. Run the below query to temporarily remove the project from the prdocument table.
 (For On Demand customers, please open a case to have this resolved):

-IMPACT OF RUNNING SCRIPT:
+IMPORTANT: IMPACT OF RUNNING SCRIPT:

 - Any custom field data not mapped to PPM will be deleted from the project.
 This only impacts data entered in a MSP Field (such as a text field) and that data isn't stored in PPM.
+This impacts both the MSP New Driver and MSP Legacy Driver.

 Run the below query: